angular-ui/AngularJS-sublime-package/README.md

 Strict Attribute Scope Matching
 ---

 You can adjust the property `ensure_all_scopes_are_matched` to do strict matching on scopes (default is *false*).
-Meaning, all scopes that are defined must be matched otherwise the attribute list will not appear.
+This means all scopes that are defined must be matched; otherwise, the attribute list will not appear.

-Adjusting this property with the default scope settings for attributes will basically turn this plugin completely off since it's looking for HTML tag scopes as well a [Jade](https://github.com/davidrios/jade-tmbundle) scopes.

-In order for this option to be beneficial you must define your own attribute scopes to strict match on.
+In order for this option to be beneficial, you must define your own attribute scopes to strictly match.

 AngluarUI Attributes
 ---

 This plugin is also shipped with completions for [AngularUI](http://angular-ui.github.io/).
-By default these completions are disabled to enable them just update the `enable_AngularUI_directives` to `true` within the User Settings.
+By default, these completions are disabled.
+To enable them update the `enable_AngularUI_directives` to `true` within the User Settings.

 Data- Prefix
 ---

-If your style is to add the `data-` prefix you can enable this by setting the `enable_data_prefix` property to `true`
+If your style is to add the `data-` prefix, you can enable this by setting the `enable_data_prefix` property to `true`.